-A DR set specifies certain geometric and connectivity restrictions to ensure sufficient margins to account for variability in semiconductor manufacturing processes.
+A set of Design Rules (DRs) specifies certain geometric and connectivity restrictions to ensure sufficient margins to account for variability in semiconductor manufacturing processes.
 DRC is a major step during physical verification signoff on the design.
 Each process allows a finite list of legal devices, which may be used and recognizable in the process.
-LVS comparison runsets determine one-to-one equivalency between an integrated circuit schematic and an integrated circuit layout.
-DRM may contain hundreds of physical design rules and definitions of dozens legal devices.
+LVS comparison runsets determine one-to-one equivalence between an integrated circuit schematic and an integrated circuit layout.
+DRM may contain hundreds of physical design rules and definitions of dozens of legal devices.